-- Smoker attachment — For providing smoky flavor to foods as they cook.
+- Smoker attachment — For providing moderate smoke flavor to foods as they cook.

 - Side burners or multiple-level cooking surfaces — These allow you to cook different kinds of food at the same time.
-Plus, you’ll get more square inches cooking capacity.
+Plus, you’ll get more cooking area.

-- Built-in lights — Will come in handy if you cook during the winter months or at night.
+- Built-in lights — These will come in handy if you cook during the winter months or at night.